-Alcohol may also indirectly increase cancer risk by causing weight gain.
-Alcohol is a source of empty calories, contributing to the ‘beer-belly’ phenomenon.
-One gram of alcohol provides 7 kilocalories of energy, making it the second most calorie-dense nutrient after fat, which provides 9 kilocalories of energy per gram.
-This could make it hard to achieve and maintain a healthy body weight.
-We also know that alcohol can make you hungrier, leading to high-calorie munching at the end of the night.
-Being overweight or obese is associated with increased risk of nine types of cancer, so alcohol can also raise your cancer risk in this sense.
+Alcohol is a source of empty calories.
+One gram of alcohol provides seven kilocalories of energy, making it the second most calorie-dense nutrient after fat, which provides nine kilocalories of energy per gram.
+Drinking alcohol could make it hard to achieve and maintain a healthy body weight.
+Being overweight or obese is associated with an increased risk of nine types of cancer, and alcohol can complicate one’s ability to maintain a healthy body weight.

 How much is too much?

-There is actually no ‘safe’ limit for alcohol intake in relation to your risk of developing a number of cancers.
+There is actually no “safe” limit for alcohol intake in relation to your risk of developing a number of cancers.
 The less alcohol you drink, the lower the risk of cancer.
-There is also no difference in risk depending on the type of drink, as it is alcohol itself that increases cancer risk.
-The American Institute for Cancer Research recommends total abstinence for cancer prevention.
-The American Cancer Society recommends that people who drink alcohol limit their intake to no more than 2 drinks per day for men and 1 drink a day for women.
+There is also no difference in risk depending on the type of drink, as the alcohol itself is what increases cancer risk.
+The American Institute for Cancer Research (AICR) recommends total abstinence for cancer prevention.

-Luckily, there are many ‘virgin’ drinks you can enjoy which will provide you with all the refreshment of alcoholic beverages, without the increased cancer risk.
-Check out our Mocktail Menu for zingy recipes to try – you won’t miss your usual tipple at all!
+Luckily, there are many nonalcoholic drinks you can enjoy that offer all the refreshment of alcoholic beverages, without the increased cancer risk.
+Try this virgin Sangria or zingy Bermuda Triangle and you won’t miss your usual tipple at all.